 For the record, I don’t really think accessibility is shit.
 I’m speaking (tongue in cheek) towards the reason why I do what I try to do.
 And what follows is the transcript of the words I gave to the 6th annual #a11yTO Camp this past Saturday.
 These words, the words I had my computer speak on my behalf, appear here verbatim.
 That’s why words such as “trach” and “Tracheotomy” are spelled phonetically, and why some bits of punctuation may seem oddly placed.
 The reason for this is to help VoiceOver get my points across, with the intended affect.
 We all, assistive technology included, need a hand getting our voices heard.
 Read “Why this shit (meaning accessibility) matters” in its entirety

 I struggle with verbal communication.
-For those who’ve personally crossed paths with me, especially in recent years, that much is obvious.
-Talking ever since my accident has rarely been a simple thing for me to do.
-Or for others to easily understand.
+Full stop!
+For those who’ve personally crossed paths with me, especially in recent years, that much is obvious. vocalizing ever since my accident has rarely been an easy thing for me to do, or for others to reliably understand.
 And both have been getting harder as time has progressed.
 But such is life: work with what you have.